 Anyone who wants to write flash fiction–whether you've been writing all your life or just want to give it a shot now, whether you’re trying out a new form or actively write flash, whether you intend to publish these pieces or are just here for fun.
 The main thing is to write!

-I should also note that I'm excited about content shared on the blog, but I expect everyone who participates in the comments to be respectful and encouraging to others.
+I should also note that I'm excited about content shared on the blog, but I always expect everyone who participates in the comments to be respectful and encouraging to others.
 My goal is to make this challenge fun and inspiring for all.
-I'll be removing or warning folks who get a little carried away.
+Last year, we had a total blast, and there weren't any problems in our comments section.
+That said, I'll be removing or warning folks who get a little carried away.

 (That said, please send me an e-mail if you ever feel like someone is crossing the line.
 I won’t act as a censor, but I do want to make sure people aren't being bullied or attacked in the comments.)